 Selina Cartagena's rooftop will fulfill your Insta dreams.
 Complete with pool, bar, plenty of lounge chairs, oh and room for daily yoga!
 Could this even be real?!

-If you want to take it to the next luxury level, Rodamon Riad Marrakech Hostel it sorted with an ultra chic rooftop bar and views for days.
+If you want to take it to the next luxury level, Rodamon Riad Marrakesh Hostel it sorted with an ultra chic rooftop bar and views for days.

 Are rooftop beach views your thing?
 Then pack your bag and go to Mojo Hostel and Market in Cape Town, where it's all about beer and barbecues while watching the sun set.